reganmeloche/nlp_quotes/README.md

 }
 ```

-- `/train`: Train a model using the list of quotes liked and disliked by a user
+- `GET /train`: Train a model using the list of quotes liked and disliked by a user

-- `/predict`: Get a prediction on another randomly generated quote
+- `GET /predict`: Get a prediction on another randomly generated quote

 *** At this point, the predict, train, and rate endpoints must be called with a user_id query parameter